 Dust impacts on the spacecraft body generate clouds of ions and electrons through a process known as impact ionisation.
-An impact ionisation model suggested by Drapatz and Michel (1974) can be summarised as follows: Dust grains impacting onto the spacecraft at speeds that are supersonic in the target solid, i.e. faster than the order of a few kilometres per second, produce a shock compression waves in the solid which shatters, vaporises and ionises the dust as well as material of the target where an impact crater forms.
+An impact ionisation model suggested by Drapatz and Michel (1974) can be summarised as follows: Dust grains impacting onto the spacecraft at speeds that are supersonic in the target solid, i.e. faster than a few kilometres per second, produce a shock compression wave in the solid which shatters, vaporises and ionises the dust as well as the material of the target, where an impact crater forms.
 Free charges in the form of electrons and atomic and molecular ions are produced by thermal ionisation of the impact vapour.
 The initial ionisation is followed by recombination and thermalisation and a residual ionisation remains in the impact vapour.
 The amount of the residual ionisation can be derived from laboratory measurements of the charge production.
-An empirical relation describes the charge production Q, as a function of the dust mass, m and speed, v according to Q = $\xi m^{\alpha} v^{\beta}$, where Q is given in Coulombs, the m in kilograms and v in km/s.
-The exponents α and β are dimensionless and determined from experimental data.
-The constant ξ gives the proportionality and, as parameters α and β , it is dependent on both impactor and target composition.
-This impact ionisation model (cf. Drapatz and Michel, 1974) is in a good agreement with laboratory experiments in relatively thin targets, for speeds between the supersonic limit and some tens of km/s.
-The model bases on the assumption that neutral vapour forms in the impact process and that it subsequently ionises because of its high temperature.
-Ionisation can also occur directly in the target where the propagating shock wave leads to a high-pressure high temperature state so that the ejected target material is already ionized (see Hornung and Kissel 1994).
-The properties of the vapour cloud are also depending on material composition and on the impact angle (cf. Sugita et al. 1998).
-Moreover, the shock wave propagation in the target (spacecraft) and dust material produces not only vapour, but also solid fragments and the fragment formation is predominant at smaller impact velocities (Jones et al. 1996).
-In summary, there is no theory that fully describes the charge production, sometimes also denoted as plasma production, that is caused by dust impacts onto spacecraft.
-The following discussion uses the term impact cloud for the impact generated electrons, ions, and neutrals to avoid confusion with the surrounding plasma.
+An empirical relation describes the charge production Q, as a function of the dust mass m and speed v according to $Q = \xi m^{\alpha} v^{\beta}$ , where Q is given in Coulombs, the m in kilograms and v in kilometres per second.
+The exponents $\alpha$ and $\beta$ are dimensionless and determined from experimental data.
+The constant $\xi$ gives the proportionality and, as parameters $\alpha$ and $\beta$ , it is dependent on both impactor and target composition.
+This impact ionisation model (see Drapatz and Michel, 1974) is in a good agreement with laboratory experiments in relatively thin targets, for speeds between the supersonic limit and some tens of kilometres per second.
+The model is based on the assumption that neutral vapour forms in the impact process and that it subsequently ionises because of its high temperature.
+Ionisation can also occur directly in the target where the propagating shock wave leads to a high-pressure high-temperature state so that the ejected target material is already ionised (see Hornung and Kissel, 1994).
+The properties of the vapour cloud are also depending on material composition and on the impact angle (Schultz et al., 2006).
+Moreover, the shock wave propagation in the target (spacecraft) and dust material produces not only vapour, but also solid fragments, and the fragment formation is predominant at smaller impact velocities (Jones et al., 1996).
+In summary, there is no theory that fully describes the charge production, sometimes also denoted as plasma production, that is caused by dust impacts on spacecraft.
+The following discussion uses the term impact cloud for the impact-generated electrons, ions and neutrals to avoid confusion with the surrounding plasma.